AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 aspect indicates the number of bits required to represent the object, while the :ada:`Address` aspect indicates the address in memory of that object.
-For example, assuming we've declare a variable :ada:`V`, we can declare an actual bit-field object using this pattern:
+For example, assuming we've declare a variable :ada:`V`, we can declare an actual bit-field object by referring to the :ada:`Address` attribute of :ada:`V` and using it in the declaration of the bit-field, as shown here:

 [Ada]